Danny Welbeck: Brighton & Hove Albion

-In Brighton's last game of the season, he set up Pascal Groß's goal before Groß returned the favour for Albion's third in the 3–1 home victory over West Ham, helping Brighton to a ninth-place finish, their highest ever in the English top-flight.
+In Brighton's last game of the season, he set up Pascal Groß's goal before Groß returned the favour for Albion's third in the 3–1 home victory over West Ham United, helping Brighton to a ninth-place finish, their highest ever in the English top-flight.

-On the opening game of the 2022–23 season, Welbeck helped Brighton to their first ever win at his old ground Old Trafford, assisting Groß's first of two in the 2–1 win over Manchester United.
-Welbeck subsequently signed a new two year contract with the club, taking him through to 2024.
+In the opening game of the 2022–23 season, Welbeck helped Brighton to their first ever win at his old ground Old Trafford, assisting Groß's first of two in the 2–1 win over Manchester United.
+Welbeck subsequently signed a new two-year contract with the club, taking him through to 2024.
 He scored his first goal of the season on 9 November, scoring a penalty to equalise in an eventual 3–1 EFL Cup third round win away at his former club, Arsenal.
 After a period out injured, on his return on 14 January 2023, Welbeck scored Brighton's third goal – his first league goal of the season – after coming off the bench in a 3–0 home win over Liverpool.
+On 29 April, Welbeck scored his first Brighton brace and made an assist, helping Brighton to their biggest Premier League victory, a 6–0 win over Wolverhampton Wanderers.

+On 16 September 2023, Welbeck scored his first goal of the 2023–24 season in a 3–1 away win at Old Trafford.
+He went on to make 29 league appearances, scoring 5 goals.

+On 14 March 2024, Welbeck netted the only goal in Brighton's 1–0 home win versus AS Roma in the Last 16 of the UEFA Europa League.
+This was merely a consolation goal, however, after Roma had run out 4–0 winners in the first leg in Rome as the Seagulls were eliminated in their debut European season.

+In May 2024, Welbeck extended his contract with Brighton to June 2026.
+On 5 April 2025, Welbeck became Brighton's top all-time Premier League scorer, netting his 31st league goal for his club against Crystal Palace.